macleanb/hometree_public/README.md

 TODO:
     Frontend:
+      mobile:
+      - make mapoffcanvas go lower to encompass entire map on my phone
+      - make basic policies dashboard offcanvas go lower
+      - basic user policies list cuts off the top
+        - how to set scrolling behavior to start at the top?
-      update residence 124 with picture then re-download fixtures wrap backend API calls in useEffect (use 'active' variable) enable https
+      - address form should auto-focus street update residence 124 with picture then re-download fixtures wrap backend API calls in useEffect (use 'active' variable) enable https